 Some rotary encoders have more than one function - in such a case the two functions are written below the encoder.
-The Upper function corresponds to elements on the Orbiter screen 3 and the Lower function controls elements on the Effects screen 11.
+The Upper function corresponds to elements on the Orbiter screen \mathcal{Y} and the Lower function controls elements on the Effects screen ii.